gluesql/gluesql/README.md

 * `GROUP BY`, `HAVING`
 * Nested select, join, aggregations ...

-You can see currently supported queries in [src/tests/*](https://github.com/gluesql/gluesql/tree/main/src/tests).
+You can see tests for the currently supported queries in [src/tests/*](https://github.com/gluesql/gluesql/tree/main/src/tests).

 ### Other expected use cases
 * Run SQL in web browsers - [gluesql-js](https://github.com/gluesql/gluesql-js)